WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 1. CIDs cannot be reversed to secrets (cryptographic one-way function)
 2. Without secrets, entities cannot be decrypted.
 3. Secrets required for cascade cleanup of `@PartOf` children
-4. Supporting `findById` would encourage insecure patterns that break zero-knowledge guarantees
+4. Supporting `findById` would encourage insecure patterns that break transient knowledge guarantees
 5. Fail-fast errors force correct usage during development.

 **This design will not change.** It's fundamental to the cryptographic security model.